brucenelson6655/serverless-pl-tool/README.md

 ### Create a private endpoint

-Using the `create_serverless_private_link` command, it will perform the nesessary steps to check if a host already has an NCC, verify if your resource ID has a private end point setup already, if needed create a NCC and attech it to your workspace.
+Using the `create_serverless_private_link` command, it will perform the necessary steps to check if a host already has an NCC, verify if your resource ID has a private end point setup already, if needed create a NCC and attach it to your workspace.
 The minimum set of options for this command are :

     -r or --resourceId
     -t or --resourceType